Createdd/Writing/articles/VotingApp.md

 I want to use the twitter sign-on as an [OAuth](https://oauth.net/) provider to authenticate.
 It provides better user experience and I also got to explore OAuth.

+>OAuth is a standard protocol that allows users to authorize API access to web and desktop or mobile applications.
+Once access has been granted, the authorized application can utilize the API on behalf of the user.

 Of course I found [the great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process in Nodejs.
 After failing to implement it properly in my app (took me a whole day) I decided to dive straight into the [documentation of passport](http://passportjs.org/docs)!